StenlyTU/LFCS-official/stuff/Networking.md

 ***Hostname & Resolving:***

-* There are 3 different hostnames: `static`, `transient` and `pretty` hostname
+* There are 3 different hostnames: `static`, `transient` and `pretty` hostname.

 * The hostname can be changed editing `/etc/hostname`.

-  * `hostname` show current hostname
+  * `hostname` -> show current hostname.
-  * Alternative: `hostnamectl set-hostname your-new-hostname` set hostname equal to your-new-hostname
+  * Alternative: `hostnamectl set-hostname your-new-hostname` -> set hostname equal to your-new-hostname.
-  * Reboot is required to see new hostname applied
+  * Reboot is required to see new hostname applied.

 * In `/etc/hosts` is configured a name resolution that take precedence of DNS - configurable in `/etc/nsswitch.conf`

-  * It contains static DNS entry
+  * It contains static DNS entry.

-  * It is possible add hostname to row for 127.0.0.1 resolution, or insert a static IP configured on principal interface equal to hostname
+  * It is possible add hostname to row for 127.0.0.1 resolution, or insert a static IP configured on principal interface equal to hostname.

-  * Alias can be added following this format: IP FQDN ALIAS.
+  * Alias can be added following this format: **IP FQDN ALIAS**.

-*  In `/etc/resolv.conf` there are configured DNS servers entry
+*  In `/etc/resolv.conf` there are configured DNS servers entry.

-* It is possible to insert more than one *nameserver* as backup (primary and secondary)
+* It is possible to insert more than one *nameserver* as backup (primary and secondary).

 * Use: `dig www.pluralsight.com` -> to resolve the site and see the IP address.